Rhinostone/gina/README.md

 ### Adding templates

-The default bundle renders a json representation of a "Hello World" message.
+The default bundle renders a JSON representation of a "Hello World" message.

 Let's add a view on our frontend